GaloisInc/ivorylang-org/pages/software/properties.md

 vulnerability that allows her to read/overwrite arbitrary addresses, she can read/write the private keys.

-However, assuming a task cannot read data not in its "address space" the following should hold:
+However, assuming the following should hold of SMACCMPilot:

 - All data sent to the GCS by SMACCMPilot is encrypted.
 - All data received from the GCS is decrypted and authenticated, and if either fails, the message is ignored by the system.
+- Only MAVLink messages that SMACCMPilot is configured to process and that are well-formed can affect SMACCMPilot's behavior.
+- Furthermore, a MAVLink message can only affect the portion of SMACCMPilot's behavior it is defined for.

 ## Miscellaneous Vulnerabilities